Vivint Outdoor Camera Pro Review

 - Set up smart platform integrations

 and more.
 It’s really highly-rated, with a 4.6 on both the Apple and Google Play stores.
-That means it’ll be easy to control your Vivint Outdoor Camera Pro, which is essential for a smart security camera.
+We found it super easy to control our Vivint Outdoor Camera Pro, which is an essential component of any good smart security camera.

 Now, I want to see how the Vivint Outdoor Camera Pro stacks up against some other outdoor cameras.